seaweedfs/shardmanager/README.md

 # Shard Manager

+> ⚠️ **DRAFT IMPLEMENTATION** ⚠️
+>
+> This is an early draft implementation of the Shard Manager framework.
+The code is not yet ready for production use and may contain bugs or incomplete features.
+Use at your own risk.

 A distributed shard management service providing efficient and reliable shard management capabilities, based on the research paper "Shard Manager: A Generic Shard Management Framework for Geo-distributed Applications" (SIGMOD '21).

 ## Overview